 What may be more surprising from someone who does not suffer from mood swings, is that the “swinger” is often as clueless as the “swingee,” creating what would have been some highly entertaining exchanges if we were blood-thirsty Romans.

-Quite honestly though, we’re 21st Century creatures who value the word over the sword.
+Quite honestly though, we’re 21st Century creatures who value the word of the sword.
 In other words, mood swings are frown upon.
 They’re a big no-no. Just ask my kids’ preschool teacher.

 Is that really who I am?